Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-07-Implement-DLP-Browser-Extensions .md

    >**Note**: The window closes automatically after running the script.

-   >**Note**: If you have completed the onboarding process and don't see devices in the Devices list after an hour, it might indicate an onboarding or connectivity problem.

 1. In the purview portal, in the left-hand menu, select **Devices** and if the device isn't displayed, please wait for a while.

     >**Note**: If you have completed the onboarding process and don't see devices in the Devices list after an hour, it might indicate an onboarding or connectivity problem.